datastax/terraform-provider-astra/docs/resources/streaming_sink.md

 ### Optional

 - `archive` (String) Name of the sink archive type to use.
 Defaults to the value of sink_name.
-Must be formatted as a URL, e.g. 'builtin://jdbc-clickhouse
+Must be formatted as a URL, e.g. 'builtin://jdbc-clickhouse'
-- `cloud_provider` (String, Deprecated) Cloud provider
+- `cloud_provider` (String, Deprecated) Cloud provider (deprecated, use `cluster` instead)
+- `cluster` (String) Name of the pulsar cluster in which to create the sink.
+If left blank, the name will be inferred from the cloud provider and region.
 - `deletion_protection` (Boolean) Whether or not to allow Terraform to destroy this streaming sink.
 Unless this field is set to false in Terraform state, a `terraform destroy` or `terraform apply` command that deletes the instance will fail.
 Defaults to `true`.
-- `pulsar_cluster` (String) Name of the pulsar cluster in which to create the sink.
-If left blank, the name will be inferred from thecloud provider and region
+- `pulsar_cluster` (String, Deprecated) Name of the pulsar cluster in which to create the sink.
+If left blank, the name will be inferred from the cloud provider and region.
-- `region` (String, Deprecated) cloud region
+- `region` (String, Deprecated) cloud region (deprecated, use `cluster` instead)

 ### Read-Only

-- `id` (String) The ID of this resource.
+- `id` (String) Unique ID in the form cluster_name/tenant_name/namespace/sink_name

 ## Import